SimonScholz/simonscholz.github.io/content/tutorials/setup-ubuntu/setup-ubuntu.md

 # Postman

-A great tool to call different rest APIs with a nice user interface.
+A great tool to call different rest or graphql APIs with a nice user interface.

 ```bash
 snap install postman